Qiaseq-research/UMI-nea/benchmark/README.md

 ## Run simulation

 UMI-nea includes a module that performed simulations of UMI sequencing under different read types and library sizes with know clustering truth.
-We start this module from UMIc-seq simulation approach (Zurek et al., 2020).
+We start this module from UMIc-seq simulation approach (https://github.com/fhlab/UMIC-seq/blob/master/figures/SuppFig1/simulate_UMI-length-errorrate.py).
 This module is used for comparing UMI-nea performance against other tools.
 To use this module, we provide a docker image.

 To pull docker image of umi-nea
 ```bash